-What does Memento Mori mean?
+What do you think Memento Mori means?

 Kamelot: Memento Mori Meaning